The Healing Phase

 SCAR CAMOUFLAGE / AREOLA RESTORATION

-Keep area away from water for 24 hours.
-Keep moist with A & D Ointment.
+Keep the area away from water for 24 hours.
+Keep moist with Healing Ointment like the one provided.
+You may also use Aquaphor.

 REMEMBER FOR ALL PROCEDURES: